 NC governor decries French, Irish cigarette plans

 RALEIGH, N.C.
-(AP) — North Carolina's governor argues in letters to the French and Irish governments that farmers and manufacturers in the top tobacco-producing state would be hurt by proposals in those countries to package cigarettes in plain containers.
+(AP) — North Carolina's governor argues in letters to the French and Irish governments that farmers and manufacturers in the top tobacco-producing state would be hurt by proposals in those countries to package cigarettes in blank containers.

 He wrote a similar letter to Irish officials.
 In both letters, he compares North Carolina's tobacco industry to Ireland and France's famed vineyards, breweries and distilleries.

 Australia became the first country in the world to mandate plain cigarette packs with no brand logo or colors permitted with a law that went into effect in 2012.
-Instead, the packs are solid brown and covered in large graphic warnings.